 Current Research Interests

 Many bacteria are exposed to a variety of environments during their lifecycles.
-These environments may be both inside and outside the host, and particular signals in these environments may activate expression of genes that result in changes that allow the bacterium to cope more effectively with the specific environment.
-One of the current aims of research in the R-J lab is to understand how symbiotic bacteria survive in many distinct environments, including those encountered during the course of interaction with the host, by identifying and characterizing genes that are expressed in each environment.
-Thus, our primary research aim is to determine the physiological requirements for bacteria to live within the eukaryotic host and the bacterial gene regulation in the host environment.
+Particular signals in these environments may activate expression of genes that result in changes that allow the bacterium to cope more effectively with a specific environment.
+Past work in the lab sought to understand how symbiotic bacteria survive in many distinct environments, including those encountered during the course of interaction with the host, by identifying and characterizing genes that are expressed in each environment.
+For our past work, click here.

 Work in the R-J lab has been supported by the National Institutes of Health, the Thomas F. Jeffress and Kate Miller Jeffress Memorial Trust, and the University of Richmond School of Arts and Science.